University of Oldenburg: Canteens

 The Studentenwerk Oldenburg operates canteens both the Uhlhornsweg and the Wechloy campus.
-These are certified by the BIO seal since January 2004.
-In the main cafeteria at Uhlhornsweg, four different dishes are available every day, as well as side dishes.
-In addition, different pasta is served daily, and a selection of high quality, self-composable, courts, at slightly higher prices, is available at the Culinarium.

-In 2001, the cafeteria at Uhlhornsweg took first place in the taste category and ended up in second place overall at the German-wide canteen ranking done by UNICUM magazine.
+In 2001, the cafeteria at Uhlhornsweg took first place in the taste category and ended up in second place overall at the Germany-wide canteen ranking done by UNICUM magazine.
 The following years, it steadily dropped, but in 2008, it managed to return to second place overall, and again become first ranked in the taste category.

 In addition to the canteens, the Studentenwerk operates a large cafeteria on Uhlhornsweg campus.
 In Wechloy, canteen and cafeteria are combined in the same area.

 International partnerships

 The first major cross-border cooperation was started in 1980 with the Rijksuniversiteit Groningen.
 It has since then resulted in an especially far-reaching partnership, with several majors jointly offered by the two universities.
+Together with the University of Bremen and working closely with the Rijksuniversiteit Groningen the University operates the Hanse Law School which provides degree level programmes in international and comparative law.
+As at July 2024, there are plans for the School to work closely with the University of Le Havre in France.

 The university participates in the ERASMUS programme, a partnership for student exchanges in Europe.
 It maintains cooperation agreements with 105 universities in 44 countries.